HugoPeters/dinosdk/readme.md

 Tip: you can edit files in build/fst_work

 ## [DinoFST](https://github.com/HugoPeters/dinofst)
-DinoSDK uses [DinoFST](https://github.com/HugoPeters/dinofst) to extract/repackage the ROM.
-Please see that repository for credits: https://github.com/HugoPeters/dinofst
+DinoSDK uses [DinoFST](https://github.com/HugoPeters/dinofst) to convert MIPS .ELFs to DP compatible .DLLs and extract/repackage the ROM.
+Please see that repository for more info to the inner workings as well as credits: https://github.com/HugoPeters/dinofst